tomkrikorian/awesome-visionOS/README.md

 - [Enhancing your app’s content with tab navigation](https://developer.apple.com/documentation/swiftui/enhancing-your-app-content-with-tab-navigation) Visualize an entire data collection efficiently by instantiating a single vectorized plot in Swift Charts.
 - [Creating tabletop games](https://developer.apple.com/documentation/tabletopkit/tabletopkitsample) Develop a spatial board game where multiple players interact with pieces on a table.
 - [SpatialEffectsVideoPlayer](https://github.com/satoshi0212/SpatialEffectsVideoPlayer) Spatial Effects synced to a video with metadata.
+- [HLS360VideoMaterial](https://github.com/ynagatomo/HLS360VideoMaterial) A sample project that shows how to use a video material with a HTTP Live Streaming (HLS) 360 video in visionOS.
 # Libraries
 ## SwiftUI
 - [Glur](https://github.com/joogps/Glur) A SwiftUI library that uses Metal to display efficient progressive blurs, just like the ones used by Apple.